 8.1 Centrepoint is committed to involving young people and key stakeholders in how we manage and improve our direct services.
-When this policy or procedure is reviewed, we will endeavour to consult and involve young people/ stakeholders to consider their views.
+When this policy or procedure is reviewed, we will consult and involve young people/ stakeholders to consider their views.
+We ensure this policy and accompanying procedure is made available to every young person through the Young Person's Guide.